ajaikumarvs/Ferro/README.md

 Ferro is a **complete, production-ready** cross-platform Windows ISO downloader written in Rust - a full 1:1 rewrite of the popular [Fido PowerShell script](https://github.com/pbatard/Fido) by Pete Batard.
 Ferro provides a modern CLI interface for downloading official Microsoft Windows retail ISOs and UEFI Shell images without requiring PowerShell or Windows.

-**✅ FULLY IMPLEMENTED**: Ferro is now feature-complete with exact API replication of Fido's behavior.

 This tool exists because, while Microsoft does make retail ISO download links freely and publicly available (at least for Windows 8 through Windows 11), these links were historically only available after forcing users to jump through many unwarranted hoops that created an exceedingly counterproductive consumer experience.